python/cpython/Doc/library/weakref.rst

       magic" (as a side effect of garbage collection).

 :class:`WeakValueDictionary` objects have the following additional methods.
-These method have the same issues as the :meth:`iterkeyrefs` and :meth:`keyrefs` methods of :class:`WeakKeyDictionary` objects.
+These method have the same issues as the and :meth:`keyrefs` method of :class:`WeakKeyDictionary` objects.

-.. method:: WeakValueDictionary.itervaluerefs()
+.. method:: WeakValueDictionary.valuerefs()

    Return an :term:`iterator` that yields the weak references to the values.

-.. method:: WeakValueDictionary.valuerefs()

-   Return a list of weak references to the values.

 .. class:: WeakSet([elements])